abooij/wiwikwlhott/index.rst

-This document intends to refer to concepts one may not be aware of on a first reading of the HoTT book, and intends to give a crude, possible unhelpful intuition for them.
+This document intends to refer to concepts one may not be aware of on a first reading of the HoTT book, and intends to give a crude, possibly unhelpful intuition for them.

 Thanks for additional input from Sina Hazratapour, Manfred Kerber, Ulrik Buchholtz and Andrej Bauer.